laravel/docs/homestead.md

 Under the hood, LMM uses LVM's thin snapshot functionality with copy-on-write support.
 In practice, this means that changing a single row in a table will only cause the changes you made to be written to disk, saving significant time and disk space during restores.

-Since `lmm` interacts with LVM, it must be run as `root`.
-To see all available commands, run `sudo lmm` inside your Vagrant box.
+Since LMM interacts with LVM, it must be run as `root`.
+To see all available commands, run the `sudo lmm` command within Vagrant box.
 A common workflow looks like the following:

-1. Import a database into the default `master` lmm branch.
+- Import a database into the default `master` lmm branch.
-1. Save a snapshot of the unchanged database using `sudo lmm branch prod-YYYY-MM-DD`.
+- Save a snapshot of the unchanged database using `sudo lmm branch prod-YYYY-MM-DD`.
-1. Modify the database.
+- Modify the database.
-1. Run `sudo lmm merge prod-YYYY-MM-DD` to undo all changes.
+- Run `sudo lmm merge prod-YYYY-MM-DD` to undo all changes.
-1. Run `sudo lmm delete <branch>` to delete unneeded branches.
+- Run `sudo lmm delete <branch>` to delete unneeded branches.

-<a name="adding-additional-sites"></a>
-### Adding Additional Sites

-Once your Homestead environment is provisioned and running, you may want to add additional Nginx sites for your Laravel applications.
-You can run as many Laravel installations as you wish on a single Homestead environment.
-To add an additional site, add the site to your `Homestead.yaml` file:

-    sites:
-        - map: homestead.test
-          to: /home/vagrant/project1/public
-        - map: another.test
-          to: /home/vagrant/project2/public

-If Vagrant is not automatically managing your "hosts" file, you may need to add the new site to that file as well:

-    192.168.10.10  homestead.test
-    192.168.10.10  another.test

-Once the site has been added, run the `vagrant reload --provision` command from your Homestead directory.

-<a name="site-types"></a>
-#### Site Types

-Homestead supports several types of sites which allow you to easily run projects that are not based on Laravel.
-For example, we may easily add a Symfony application to Homestead using the `symfony2` site type:

-    sites:
-        - map: symfony2.test
-          to: /home/vagrant/my-symfony-project/web
-          type: "symfony2"

-The available site types are: `apache`, `apigility`, `expressive`, `laravel` (the default), `proxy`, `silverstripe`, `statamic`, `symfony2`, `symfony4`, and `zf`.

-<a name="site-parameters"></a>
-#### Site Parameters

-You may add additional Nginx `fastcgi_param` values to your site via the `params` site directive.
-For example, we'll add a `FOO` parameter with a value of `BAR`:

-    sites:
-        - map: homestead.test
-          to: /home/vagrant/project1/public
-          params:
-              - key: FOO
-                value: BAR

 <a name="environment-variables"></a>
 ### Environment Variables